Fountain: Fountains of the Islamic world

-Reciprocating motion was first described in 1206 by Iraqi engineer and inventor al-Jazari when the kings of the Artuqid dynasty in Turkey commissioned him to manufacture a machine to raise water for their palaces.
+Reciprocating motion was first described in 1206 by Arab Muslim engineer and inventor al-Jazari when the kings of the Artuqid dynasty in Turkey commissioned him to manufacture a machine to raise water for their palaces.
 The finest result was a machine called the double-acting reciprocating piston pump, which translated rotary motion to reciprocating motion via the crankshaft-connecting rod mechanism.

 The palaces of Moorish Spain, particularly the Alhambra in Granada, had famous fountains.
 The patio of the Sultan in the gardens of Generalife in Granada (1319) featured spouts of water pouring into a basin, with channels which irrigated orange and myrtle trees.
 The garden was modified over the centuries – the jets of water which cross the canal today were added in the 19th century.

 The fountain in the Court of the Lions of the Alhambra, built from 1362 to 1391, is a large vasque mounted on twelve stone statues of lions.
 Water spouts upward in the vasque and pours from the mouths of the lions, filling four channels dividing the courtyard into quadrants.
 The basin dates to the 14th century, but the lions spouting water are believed to be older, dating to the 11th century.

 The design of the Islamic garden spread throughout the Islamic world, from Moorish Spain to the Mughal Empire in the Indian subcontinent.
 The Shalimar Gardens built by Emperor Shah Jahan in 1641, were said to be ornamented with 410 fountains, which fed into a large basin, canal and marble pools.

 In the Ottoman Empire, rulers often built fountains next to mosques so worshippers could do their ritual washing.
 Examples include the Fountain of Qasim Pasha (1527), Temple Mount, Jerusalem, an ablution and drinking fountain built during the Ottoman reign of Suleiman the Magnificent; the Fountain of Ahmed III (1728) at the Topkapı Palace, Istanbul, another Fountain of Ahmed III in Üsküdar (1729) and Tophane Fountain (1732).
 Palaces themselves often had small decorated fountains, which provided drinking water, cooled the air, and made a pleasant splashing sound.
 One surviving example is the Fountain of Tears (1764) at the Bakhchisarai Palace, in Crimea; which was made famous by a poem of Alexander Pushkin.
 The sebil was a decorated fountain that was often the only source of water for the surrounding neighborhood.

 It was often commissioned as an act of Islamic piety by a rich person.